-To optimize inventory, it’s always important to implement an inventory management systemthat can help you track inventory in real time, identify slow-selling vs. fast-selling items, and give you a better sense of when it will be time to reorder more inventory.
+To optimise inventory, it’s always important to implement an inventory management systemthat can help you track inventory in real time, identify slow-selling vs. fast-selling items, and give you a better sense of when it will be time to reorder more inventory.

 Not only does an inventory management solution help you track inventory but it also gives you the data and tools you need to forecast demand, so you can become more proactive in reducing inventory waste.

 Since forecasting demand is never 100% accurate, accumulating dead stock at times may be inevitable.
-Another option is to consider donating items to non-profit organizations like GiveNKind that recovers usable goods from businesses that want to donate their products, and makes those goods available at no cost to local nonprofits.
+Another option is to consider donating items to non-profit organisations like GiveNKind that recovers usable goods from businesses that want to donate their products, and makes those goods available at no cost to local nonprofits.

-4. Analyze supply chain data
+4. Analyse supply chain data